chenxinye/mhodlr/README.md

 Contributions
 ---------------
 Any forms of contributions are welcomed.
-Our documents is still under writing, feel free to pull request and submit issues for suggestions.
-Before contributing code, we suggest contact the maintainers.
+Our documents are still in progress; feel free to pull request and submit issues for suggestions.
+Before contributing code, we suggest to contact the maintainers.
 The contact information of maintainers can be found in  [MaintainerList](https://github.com/chenxinye/mhodlr/blob/main/maintainerList).

 Acknowledgement